UmutAA/GraphCommunityDetection/README.md

-A C program for detecting communities in undirected graphs using multiple algorithms, including **Louvain**, **Fast Greedy**, and custom **Structural Connectivity Partition (SCP) & Fast Louvain** methods.
+A C program for detecting communities in undirected graphs using multiple algorithms, including **Louvain**, **Fast Greedy**, and custom **Structural Connectivity Partition (SCP), Fast Louvain, Kernel Partition** methods.
 A test data (Zachary Karate Club) is present inside the zip file.

 ## Features